cesarvr/okd-client/README.md

 ## OKD Node.js Client

-This Node.JS RESTful client for Kubernetes/OpenShift platform you can use it to interact with your cluster API and this way use Javascript to automate task or perform operations.
+This Node.JS RESTful client for Kubernetes/OpenShift platform, you can use it to interact with your cluster API and this way use Javascript to automate task or perform operations.

 * [Installing](#install)
 * [Login](#login)